Kyrgyzstan profile - Media

 Television is the most popular medium.
 There are state-run networks and more than a dozen private stations.
 Russian networks have a large audience.

 Most radio stations are privately-owned; a handful broadcast nationwide.
+The newspaper sector is experiencing declining sales and financial hardship.

 - Vecherniy Bishkek - in Russian